benjaminabruzzo/darknet-yolov3/README.md

-# Install #
+# Make #

 `cd ~/darknet && make`

-For help with the installation, see the darknet install page: [Darknet install page](https://pjreddie.com/darknet/install/).
+If there are issues or for further help with the installation, see the darknet install page: [Darknet install page](https://pjreddie.com/darknet/install/).

 # Usage: